-In addition to material relating to Kokokschka the display will be augmented by archival items and works of art relating to other émigré artists such as Morris Kestelman, Josef Herman, and Fred Uhlman.
+In addition to material relating to Kokokschka the display will be augmented by archival items and works of art relating to other émigré artists such as Charlotte Bondy and Milein Cosman..

-The display will be supported by the Marie-Louise von Motesiczky Charitable Trust.
+The display is supported by the Marie-Louise von Motesiczky Charitable Trust.